broadinstitute/adapt-pipes/README.md

 ### Setting up Genomics Workflow Core and Cromwell Resources
 1. Open `Installing the Genomics Workflow Core and Cromwell.pdf` in `/cromwell-setup/` and follow the instructions.
 Whenever it asks to use VPC subnets, use as many as you can from "Setting up a VPC".

-2. If there are issues with running the stacks, try replacing "latest" with "v3.0.1" in any S3 file paths.
+2. If there are issues with running the stacks, try replacing "latest" with "v3.0.2" in any S3 file paths.

 3. If it still is not working, upload the contents of `/cromwell-setup/cromwell-setup.zip` to an S3 bucket, and run the stacks using paths to your personal S3 bucket.
+These have slight modifications to the templates in `Installing the Genomics Workflow Core and Cromwell.pdf` that allow AWS Batch to use the optimal instance size rather than selecting from a predefined list of instance types.

 4. After the stacks have finished running, click on the core stack name, click on `Outputs`, and record the `DefaultJobQueueArn`, the `PriorityJobQueueArn`, and the `S3BucketName`.
 You will need these to set up your input files.
 Then, click on the resources stack name, click on `Outputs`, and record the `HostName`.
 The `HostName` will be how you connect to your Cromwell Server.